MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-deploy-custom-container.md

 For more information about liveness and readiness probes in general, see the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).

 The liveness and readiness routes will be determined by the API server of your choice, as you would have identified when testing the container locally in earlier step.
-Note that the example deployment in this article uses the same path for both liveness and readiness, since TFServing only defines a liveness route.
+Note that the example deployment in this article uses the same path for both liveness and readiness, since TF Serving only defines a liveness route.
 Refer to other examples for different patterns to define the routes.

 #### Scoring route

 The API server you choose would provide a way to receive the payload to work on.
 In the context of machine learning inferencing, a server would receive the input data via a specific route.
 Identify this route for your API server as you test the container locally in earlier step, and specify it when you define the deployment to create.
-Successful creation of the deployment will update the scoring_uri parameter of the endpoint as well, which you can verify with `az ml online-endpoint show -n <name> --query scoring_uri`.
+Note that the successful creation of the deployment will update the scoring_uri parameter of the endpoint as well, which you can verify with `az ml online-endpoint show -n <name> --query scoring_uri`.

 #### Locating the mounted model